rychkor1/Software-Engineering-Assignment-1/readme.txt

 6. Enter the student selections file name, followed by .csv.
 7. Enter the name of output files 1, 2, and 3, followed by .txt
 8. Check results in the output files.

+Revisions:
+•	Completely restarted my outlook on storing and accessing attributes of the objects (used mapping to access course ids, student ids, and choice ids.
+•	Tested all possibilities of my code through many print statements, especially during coding my design.
+•	Created course and student objects right after parsing through the files given.
+•	Reworked the proper iterations through course maps, student maps, and gather information/attributes from each object much easier.
+•	Redesigned the enroll feature to properly print out the information on output file 3.
+•	Added more attribute accessors, as well as class methods such as size(), enroll(), and add_choices().
+•	Redesigned output 1 and 2 to print out the correct information syntactically, to be viewed by the user.
+•	Duplicates, and students with no or full choices are taken into account when putting into classes.
+•	No Bugs or Mistakes visible or through testing.